20 Most Frequently Asked Questions About Chalk Painting

 1. What is Chalk Paint?
 What is BB Frösch?

 "Chalk" paint is NOT the same thing as chalkboardpaint!
 It is a special type of paint that bonds to virtually all surfaces (wood, metal, laminate, fabric, tile, linoleum, and more!) with limited prep work—i.e. no sanding, stripping and priming is necessary.
+Additionally, this type of paint typically goes a lot further (so you need less), it dries quickly, and it's highly manipulatable (which means you can get just about any type of finish you want--antiqued, smooth modern, rustic textured, and even "faux" stain)!
 For purpose of clarity, I will use "chalk/mineral" throughout this post when referring to this special kind of paint.

 BB Frösch Paint Transformer is the affordable and premium alternative to pre-mixed chalk/mineral paint.
 It is an all-natural mineral powder that transforms ordinary paint into rich and creamy paint with all the benefits of pre-mixed chalk/mineral paint and more—at a fraction of the cost.
 With BB Frösch, you get ANY color you want, and because you mix only what you need, there’s no waste!